 Do not stop taking any prescribed medications.
 The scan will not affect the usefulness of the drug.
-However, if your child currently has or gets a urine tract infection (UTI) between now and the examination please call the Imaging Department on 0131 312 0896 as we may need to rearrange the appointment.
 If you have any questions about this please contact the department.

 How will I get the results of the test?

 The result will be sent to the doctor who asked for this test, normally within 7-10 days.
 The doctor who has asked for the test will then send you a follow-up appointment to discuss your results with them.